 DIY Garlic and Herb Seasoning Mix

-Place all spices in a small bowl and whisk to combine.
+Making this garlic and herb seasoning mix is about as easy as it gets!
+Simply place all the spices in a small bowl and whisk to combine.

-Store in an airtight jar for up to 1 year and enjoy.
+In no time you have a delicious herb and garlic seasoning to use with your favorite recipes.
+Store it in an airtight jar for up to 1 year and enjoy as needed.

 DIY Garlic and Herb Seasoning Mix